Adopted by Council: Easter Term 2023

 c.
 Annex F records the arrangements for events sponsored by external parties and hosted by the College for persons less than 18 years of age.

 a.
 Any person involved in the work of the College (Fellows, employees, workers, volunteers, students or anyone working on behalf of the College in a paid or unpaid capacity) can raise a concern or allegation of abuse directly with the Safeguarding Officer or a deputy.
+If a concern or allegation is against the Safeguarding Officer, it should be reported the President or the Vice-President.

 b.
 The Safeguarding Officer or the deputy will complete a Safeguarding Concern Form (available from the HR Manager).